Submissions for issue 49 are currently open. They will close 17 October.

-- details of your affiliation with the University of Glasgow (student or staff, present or alumnus, Faculty or College, dates).
+- details of your affiliation with the University of Glasgow or Glasgow School of Art (student or staff, present or alumnus, Faculty or College, dates).
 Please note that without confirmation of your affiliation to the University, we cannot consider your work for submission.

 We will consider simultaneous submissions, but please notify us immediately if your submission is accepted elsewhere.

-A friendly warning for current students: do not submit anything which you intend to use for a marked university assignment.
+A note for current students: Please consult with your professor before submitting anything that you intend to use for a marked university assignment.
 If we publish your work in From Glasgow to Saturn, it may not be eligible for portfolios.

 After the submission deadline, we will review all work for publication.

 All contributors to From Glasgow to Saturn will receive a complimentary copy of the journal.
 We are unable to offer additional compensation at this time.
 Artists and writers will also be invited to our launch party.

 Our email address for questions is firstname.lastname@example.org.
 Please do not send any submissions to this email address.